 Doctors never shared Hora’s prognosis, but he says he knew from his own research that it wasn’t good.
 “I was in the mind frame of, ‘Let’s get going.’
 I wanted to start fighting it now,” says Hora, 31, of New Carlisle, Ind.

-Chemotherapy plus the targeted drug Avastin (bevacizumab) (see "What Are Targeted Drugs?") put the brakes on the cancer’s growth.
+Chemotherapy plus the targeted drug Avastin (bevacizumab) put the brakes on the cancer’s growth.
 Then, in an effort to lengthen that response, doctors kept Hora on Avastin long-term—a strategy called maintenance therapy.
 And it worked.
 For six months, the drug kept his aggressive cancer in check.

 Typically, doctors give treatment for a limited time to stabilize a cancer and its symptoms or to put it into remission, and treatment resumes only if the cancer gets worse or comes back.
 Maintenance therapy, on the other hand, delivers one punch after another to fight off any cancer cells that might remain in the body after the initial therapy.
 It is being used or studied in numerous cancers, including lymphoma, multiple myeloma, and lung, colorectal and ovarian cancers.

 For patients like Hora who have advanced cancer, maintenance therapy may help delay the reappearance of the disease.
 And ongoing treatment can have the added benefit of controlling certain disease-related symptoms, such as bone pain and shortness of breath.